BlokasLabs/patchbox-os-docs/docs/index.md

 ![](https://raw.githubusercontent.com/wiki/BlokasLabs/patchbox-os-gen/images/PatchboxOS.png)

-The Patchbox OS is an OS image based on Raspbian Lite and preconfigured with the audio software for a smooth user experience.
+The Patchbox OS is an OS image based on Raspberry Pi OS Lite and preconfigured with audio software for a smooth user experience.
 On the first boot, a configuration wizard will run and help you to set the system up, including configuring the Jack backend parameters and connecting to a Wi-Fi network.

-**You may give the image a try even if you don't have <a href="https://blokas.io/pisound/" target="_blank">the Pisound</a> yet - the configuration tool allows for an easy configuration of the audio device.
-You may use built-in, USB or other audio cards.**
+**You may give the image a try even if you don't have a <a href="https://blokas.io/pisound/" target="_blank">Pisound</a> yet - the configuration tool allows for an easy configuration of the audio device, so you may use built-in, USB or other audio cards.**

 **Note:** The default user name is ‘**patch**’ and its password is '**blokaslabs**'.
 The Wi-Fi hotspot is called ‘**Patchbox**’ (enabled by default) and the password is also ‘**blokaslabs**’.